elasticpath/react-pwa-reference-storefront/documentation/extending.md

 ---
 Customizing Features
 ====================
-HTML5 Reference Storefront functionality is divided into modules.
+REACT Reference Storefront functionality is divided into modules.
 For example, profile, cart, authentication, checkout, and so on are all separate modules.
 An HTML5 Storefront module is the view, plus the code backing the view.
 This means that each module is its own Model View Controller (MVC) component.
 For example, the profile module contains all code to retrieve and update a customer's profile data (Model and Controller) and contains the HTML and JS code to show the customer's profile data in the Storefront (View).